Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Squarespace vs Bluehost: How to Create a Website?

-Squarespace and Bluehost offer both follow a set of simple steps to create a website.
+Squarespace and Bluehost both offer simple steps to create a website.
 But remember, Bluehost is a complete website builder.
-It is mainly a web hosting provider that offers you resources to install your own website.
-Let’s have a look at the differences between Squarespace and Bluehost when it comes to creating a website.
+It is mainly a web hosting provider offering resources to install your website.
+When creating a website, let’s look at the differences between Squarespace and Bluehost.

 Squarespace